Recovering 3D Human Mesh from Monocular Images: A Survey: Physical Plausibility

-Apart from the human-human interactions elaborated in Section~\ref{sec:multi-person}, it is apparent that self-contact exists between body parts.
+Apart from the human-human interactions elaborated in Section~\ref{sec:multi-person}, some self-contacts exist between body parts.
 To vividly model the hands touching the body and contact between other body parts, M\"{u}ller~\etal~\cite{muller2021self} compute an approximated surface-to-surface distance to detect self-contact.
 They adapt SMPLify-X~\cite{pavlakos2019expressive} by adding self-contact-related objectives, and one of them encourages every vertex in the self-contact pairs to be in contact.
-Similarly, Fieraru \etal~\cite{fieraru2021learning} detect self-contact and design losses to enforce the constraint explicitly.
-On the other hand, to avoid self-collision and penetration of several body parts, Bogo~\etal~\cite{bogo2016keep} approximate the body parts using an ensemble of capsules, and penalize the intersections between the incompatible capsules.
+Similarly, Fieraru~\etal~\cite{fieraru2021learning} detect self-contact and design losses to enforce the constraint explicitly.
+On the other hand, to avoid self-collision and penetration of several body parts, Bogo~\etal~\cite{bogo2016keep} approximate the body parts using an ensemble of capsules and penalize the intersections between the incompatible capsules.
 Although the approximation is computationally efficient, it lacks details. \cite{pavlakos2019expressive, hassan2019resolving} leverage Bounding Volume Hierarchies (BVH)~\cite{teschner2005collision} to detect a list of colliding body triangles for a more accurate collision penalizer.
 M\"{u}ller~\etal~\cite{muller2021self} design a term to push the vertices inside the mesh to the surface.
+ProxyCap~\cite{zhang2023proxycap} introduces a contact-aware neural motion descent module such that the network can be aware of foot-ground contact and the misalignment with 2D observations.